 This only applies to liquid cooled lawn mowers.
 Engine will overheat and seize up without coolant!
 You need to check your coolant level BEFORE EACH USE!

 3. Don’t suffocate your engine.

 Keep dirt and grass cleared away from the engine cooling fins.
 Your engine needs air circulation to prevent overheating.
 If your engine overheats it can lock up, or even worse, it can catch on fire!

 If you hit a tree stump with a push mower, you will most likely bend your blade and possibly crank shaft.
-This would result in a very expensive repair.
+This would result in a very expensive lawn mower repair.

-If you hit a tree stump with a riding lawn mower or zero turn, you will bend the blades and possibly bend the mower deck or break the spindles.
-This will also be a very expensive repair.
+If you hit a tree stump with a riding lawn mower or zero turn, you will bend the blades and possibly bend the mower deck, break the spindles or damage other lawn mower parts.
+This will also require expensive lawn mower repair services.

 5. Don’t try to use your mower to quickly re-spool rope or barbed wire.

 While your mower will get the job done a lot faster than you could, this is not a very cost effective method.
 You will probably end up needing a major repair.